Sign Manufacturing Company Campbellford, ON

 - Electric Stop Arm and Crossing Arms are protected by our patented Breakaway Linkage Arm, and feature the innovative patented Torque Guard™ Drive system.

 B.M.R.
-Design and Innovation
+Manufacturing Inc. Design And Innovation

 Our electric Stop Arm and Crossing Arm mechanisms incorporate a breakaway linkage arm designed to prevent damage to the drive mechanism if force is applied to the crossing gate.
 The unique B.M.R. gate pivot mechanism employs a stainless steel 1/2 inch 2-point drive shaft which eliminates the alignment problems associated with separate top and bottom bearings.